 confluence-users & jira-users

-Depending on which tool we're talking about Confluence or Jira, the confluence-users or jira-users groups contain every active account that belongs to a person.
+The confluence-users or jira-users groups contain every active account for their respective tools.
 This group potentially includes any person with a UW-Madison NetId as these users can self-enroll to use the respective tool (Confluence or Jira).
 Also, with Confluence, Space Admins can request that non-UW-Madison persons be given an account.
 This group is populated when user accounts are created.

 Remember, permissions are set at the space level.
 They can be further limited for portion of the space's tree of pages.
 They can not be expanded on a per page basis.